-Hiking can be as easy as a walk in the park but as soon as you are going on a hike that will take place on trails unfamiliar to you, some planning is required.
+Hiking can be as easy and uncomplicated as a walk in the nearby park but as soon as you are going on a hike that will take place on trails unfamiliar to you, some planning is required.
 By planning a trip you will acquire information about the technical complexity of the trail, expected weather conditions and get an idea of the area where the hike will take place.
-This information will help you to pack the right equipment as well as avoid problems with the navigation later.
-In the following, we have described the nine steps to go through before going on a hiking trip.
+This information will help you to pack the right equipment as well as avoid problems with navigation later.
+In the following, we have described the nine steps to undertake before going on a hiking trip.

 You should go through these nine steps at least 1 day before the hiking trip takes place.